baijuka/ms3-bju-project/README.md

     - Fix - Issue fixed by setting the 'max-with: 70%;' in the media query.
 * At the moment there is only one user with username 'admin' has the right to manage categories.
 * Update and Cancel Buttons do not scale down in size on small device, which was found to be a Materialize issue.
+* Slight varion in size of method input box when you add new steps in the Edit recipe page on some small devices.

 # <a name="tech"></a> Technologies Used